Precision-Recall Curves Using Information Divergence Frontiers: INTRODUCTION

 In this work, we present an evaluation framework based on the Pareto frontiers of R\'enyi divergences that encompasses these previous contributions as special cases.
 Beyond this novel perspective on existing techniques, we provide a general characterization of these Pareto frontiers, in both the discrete and continuous case.
 This in turn enables efficient algorithms that are directly applicable to continuous distributions without the need for discretization.

 \myparagraph{Contributions} (1) We propose a general framework for comparing distributions based on the Pareto frontiers of statistical divergences.
-(2) We show that the family of R\'enyi divergences are particularly well suited for this task and derive curves that can be interpreted as precision-recall tradeoffs.
+(2) We show that the family of R\'enyi divergences are particularly well suited for this task and produce curves that can be interpreted as precision-recall trade-offs.
 (3) We develop tools to compute these curves for several widely used families of distributions.
-(4) We show that the recently popularized definitions of precision and recall correspond to specific instances of the proposed framework \citep{sajjadi2018assessing,kynkaanniemi2019improved}.
+(4) We show that the recently popularized definitions of precision and recall \citep{sajjadi2018assessing,kynkaanniemi2019improved} correspond to specific instances of our framework.
 In particular, we give a theoretically sound geometric interpretation of the definitions and algorithms in \citep{sajjadi2018assessing,kynkaanniemi2019improved}.
-(5) We showcase the utility of the proposed framework by applying it to state-of-the-art deep generative models.
+(5) We analyze the consequences of the approximations made when these methods are used in practice.